-To help build a foundation for one secular democratic state in Palestine/Israel, Common Ground invites Palestine solidarity groups, student organizations, churches, mosques, synagogues and community groups to discuss the equal-rights goals of the 2005 Palestinian call for boycott, divestment and sanctions (BDS) against Israel until it complies with international law, why all Palestinians refuse to recognize Israel as an ethno-nationalist “Jewish state,” and the merits of Palestinians and Israelis working together to build one secular democratic state with “equal rights for all its citizens” and protection of minority rights throughout Palestine/Israel, from the river to the sea.
+At the invitation of American faith and community groups, Common Ground discusses the equal-rights goals of the 2005 Palestinian civil society call for boycott, divestment and sanctions (BDS) against Israel until it complies with international law and universal principles of human rights, why it is that all Palestinians refuse to recognize Israel as an ethno-nationalist “Jewish state,” and the “co-resistance” of Palestinians and Israeli Jews opposing Israeli occupation, apartheid and discrimination and working to build one secular democratic state with equal rights for “all its citizens” and protection of minority rights throughout Palestine/Israel, from the river to the sea.

-Acknowledging that Americans may hold differing political or cultural views regarding a just end-game in Palestine/Israel, Common Ground seeks to respect personal differences while also finding ways to work together.
+Acknowledging that Americans may hold differing political or cultural views regarding justice and peace in Palestine/Israel, Common Ground respects personal differences while seeking ways to work together.
 As Jeremy Ben-Ami said at the 2010 J Street Conference: “We want to be open to vibrant, critical debate….
 We want to hug and wrestle at the same time.”
 And as Rabbi Arik Ascherman said at Brandeis University in 2003: “Whatever political solution Israelis and Palestinians choose, I pray we can choose it together.”

 By openly discussing our concerns and, at the same time, acting to build cooperation despite our cultural, political or religious differences, we hold fast to the faith and hope that Cecilie Surasky declared in a 2010 Jewish Voice for Peace message promoting divestment from Israel’s occupation: “It is only a matter of time until we are all able to recognize each other’s full humanity, and thereby reclaim our own.” (http://jfjfp.com/12509)